NextronSystems/analysis-cockpit-manual/usage/case-management-best-practices.rst

 ----------------

 Let’s assume, our Level 1 Analyst concludes, that this is a "Legitmate Anomaly".
-He will now set the status to "Level 1 Finished" and update the case.
+They will now set the status to "Level 1 Finished" and update the case.
 After setting the case to "Level 1 Finished" the case becomes visible to the Level 2 Analyst.